Atharva-1710/LoopBreakers/README.md

 Features
 Real-time Packet Capture: Captures network packets flowing through a selected network interface.

-Dynamic Interface Selection: Allows users to choose which network adapter to monitor from a list of available interfaces.

 Protocol Distribution: Visualizes the distribution of different network protocols (e.g., TCP, UDP, ICMP, ARP) using a pie chart.

 Top Connection Flows: Identifies and displays the top network connections by data volume.

-Basic Filtering: Includes a basic filter to show only specific types of packets (e.g., TCP only).

 Live Packet Table: Displays a table of the most recently captured packets with details like timestamp, source/destination IPs, protocol, and size.

-Start/Stop Functionality: Provides controls to initiate and pause packet capturing.

 Administrator/Root Privilege Check: Ensures the application is run with necessary permissions for packet sniffing.